 As we cover a large area of the northern part of the city, we will have two starting points for our group rides.
-Riders may choose to start at Spin Kicks Cycle and Fitness in Vaughan, or at the intersection of Keele and King Vaughan Street.
-Those who start at Spin Kicks will cycle the short 12km to the next meeting point at Keele and King Vaughan Street, (please see map below), at which point the group will start the major part of their ride.
+Riders may choose to start at Potenza Cycle and Fitness in Woodbridge, or at the intersection of Keele and King Vaughan Street.
+Those who start at Potenza, will cycle the short 12km to the next meeting point at Keele and King Vaughan Street, (please see map below), at which point the group will start the major part of their ride.

 Trail rides will have two starting points and will be dependant on the members.
 Close to home, we have Centennial Park, Mountain Bike Trail system (Jane St. and Kingswood Park).
 A little further out, we have the beautiful Albion Hills (exact meeting point to be confirmed).
 Both rides will be fun, challenging, and a great way to escape the city.

 The King - Vaughan Cycling Club has two sub-groups that provide specified group rides for women only and for youth.
 These sub-groups were established to allow for a structured, friendly environment that promotes individuals to challenge themselves, to lead the pack, and to improve riding skills.
 Group leaders will give instructions and guidance so that riders feel comfortable on the road, while consistently showing improvements.
 We welcome riders of all levels to come out and learn new techniques, push themselves and enjoy the outdoors.